 BEER AND BREWERS HIT HARD BY COVID19 CRISIS

-One beer in every three is typically served and consumed in a bar, pub, restaurant or café.
+One beer in every three pre-Covid was typically served and consumed in a bar, pub, restaurant or café.
 For brewers, this is also by far their most valuable (a beer served in hospitality generates four times the value of the same beer sold in retail) route to market and, in the case of many smaller brewers, in fact their only way to reach consumers.

-Whenever a shutdown occurs, often for many months, beers are left to left to languish in bar cellars and brewery storage, ultimately having to be destroyed or repurposed to allow the kegs to be filled with fresh beer for the hospitality reopening.
+Whenever a shutdown occured, often for many months, beers were left to left to languish in bar cellars and brewery storage, ultimately having to be destroyed or repurposed to allow the kegs to be filled with fresh beer for the hospitality reopening.

-Some breweries simply stopped brewing, whilst a number of bars will regrettably have already served their last beer.
+Some breweries simply stopped brewing, whilst a number of bars regrettably have served their last beer.

 JOIN THE CONVERSATION